 Hair Dressing and Barbering

-IBS has very well rounded Hair Dressing and Barbering programs.
+IBS has very well rounded Hair Design and Barbering programs.
 Instructors are the heart of any program and IBS is fortunate to have instructors who have acquired years of experience in coloring, women’s/men’s cuts and styling.
 Apart from the instructors, IBS uses some of the industry’s leading brands of color lines, shampoos and conditioners.
 Testament to the program’s success is the large customer base that has developed over the years for hair services.

 Students will be guided to be professionals in every aspect of Nail Technology.
 Students will be expected to become proficient with manicures, pedicures and the application of artificial nail products including acrylic and gel products.
 In addition, students will also be required to undergo all of the theory subjects that are covered in the State licensing examination.